ADmad/cakephp-i18n/README.md

 This plugins provides:

 - Route class for generating and matching urls with language prefix.
+- Middleware (dispatcher filter or CakePHP < 3.3) which sets `I18n::locale()`
+  based on language prefix in URL and also provides redirection to appropriate URL with language prefix when accessing site root.
 - Class for retrieving translation messages stored in database instead of po/mo files.
 - Validation class for auto translating validation message.
 - A widget to generate select box with list of timezone identifiers.